-The recommended dose of RoActemra for adult patients with RA is 162 mg given once every week as a single, fixed subcutaneous injection with a pre-filled syringe.
+The recommended dose of RoActemra for adult patients with RA is 162 mg given once every week as a single, fixed subcutaneous injection with a pre-filled syringe or a pre-filled pen.

 - RoActemra can be used concomitantly with MTX or as monotherapy in case of intolerance to MTX or where continued treatment with MTX is inappropriate - RoActemra has not been studied in combination with TNF antagonists or other biologic treatments for RA.
 RoActemra is not recommended for use with other biological agents